chiclez/MSW_Portugal/README.md

 # MSW_Portugal

+Requirements:
+- FICO Xpress
+- Pyomo

+Python libraries:
+- folium
+- pandas
+- os

-To run this, use the `TAOR.ipnyb` and the data files: data_antunes.xls and coordinates.csv
+Use the `TAOR.ipnyb` and run all cells